-Representation theory and algebraic geometry provide a concise language for the discussion of the octahedral and odeco varieties above.
-We begin with definitions of a few terms used throughout the paper.
-While a detailed introduction to either of these subjects is outside the scope of our discussion, we refer the reader to [Stillwell 2008] for an introduction to matrix Lie groups and to [Blekherman et al. 2012] for a primer on real algebraic geometry and optimization.
+Representation theory and algebraic geometry provide a concise language for the discussion of the preceding octahedral and odeco varieties.
+We begin with definitions of a few terms used throughout the article.
+A detailed introduction to either of these subjects is outside the scope of our discussion; however, we refer the reader to Stillwell [2008] for an introduction to matrix Lie groups and to Blekherman et al. [2012] for a primer on real algebraic geometry and optimization.